How to customize the WordPress Password Reset Page - Sunny HQ

 Troubleshooting Common Issues with the Password Reset Page

-If the WordPress password reset page isn’t working as expected, here are some common issues and how to fix them:
+If your WordPress password reset page isn’t working, here are common issues and fixes:

 Password Reset Emails Not Sending